 Now three Tasmanian researchers (who call themselves the Booth Richardson Tiger Team) reckon they’ve spotted the animal last November.

-They released the footage yesterday (which you can check out in the player above), and are convinced it’s a Thylacine.
+They released the footage yesterday and are convinced it’s a Thylacine.

 Adrian Richardson has been researching and the animals for 26 years, told the press: